eduardojfbatista/eduardojfbatista.github.io/index.md

 ### Subtitle Removal with Deep Learning
 <!--(/sample_page)(/pdf/sample_presentation.pdf)(https://medium.com/@eduardobatista.batista/removing-embedded-subtitles-from-gregg-arakis-three-bewildered-people-in-the-night-using-deep-429661eec998) -->

-This project applies deep learning to remove hardcoded subtitles from video frames.
-Approximately 170,000 frames were processed using Python, TensorFlow, OpenCV, and MoviePy.
-The workflow included CNN-based subtitle detection, U-Net segmentation of subtitle regions, and inpainting for background reconstruction, followed by video reassembly with synchronized audio.
-This demonstrates proficiency in applied computer vision, deep learning, and large-scale video processing pipelines.
+This project applies deep learning to automatically remove hardcoded subtitles from video frames.
+Using Python, TensorFlow, OpenCV, and MoviePy, ~170.000 frames were processed with a pipeline that includes CNN-based subtitle detection, U-Net segmentation, and inpainting for background reconstruction, followed by video reassembly with synchronized audio.
+The project demonstrates practical expertise in computer vision, large-scale video processing, and applied deep learning for media restoration.

 <img src="images/filled_clip.gif?raw=true"/>